Monday, December 17, 2007

 It's entirely ego-centric of me, but having lived a life entirely without religion, I am yet to come across a moral conundrum that I couldn't sort out myself.
 Of course, there have been a few fuck-ups along the way, but I own those.
 They were all part of the learning process.

-And here comes the schism between my own beliefs about correct moral behaviour and religion:
+And here comes the schism between my own beliefs about correct moral behaviour and religion: I don't think that you should tell other people how to live.

 That's it.
 The difference between my perfect ethos of life and religion is that I don't think other people should follow this rule, because it's not even a rule yet.
 It's just a philosophy, a theory that could be proven wrong at any second!
 But I'm pretty confident it won't be.